Eschatologue/CM_wiki/docs/gameplay/resources.md

 |:-:|
 |**SPELL SLOT**|

 Spell slots are a resource used by spellcasting characters to cast their spells.
 They represent the number and power level of spells that a character can cast in a day.
-Spell slots are specific to each spellcasting class, and the number and levels of spell slots available increase as a character gains levels in that particular class.
+Spell slots are specific to each spellcasting class, and the number and levels of :rsc-spell-slot: **Spell Slot**s available increase as a character gains levels in that particular class.

 ### Basic Concept

 :rsc-spell-slot: **Spell Slots** determine how many spells of different levels a character can cast before needing to rest.
-Each spellcasting class has a table that shows how many spell slots of each level the character has at each class level.
-For example, a 5th-level wizard might have four 1st-level spell slots, three 2nd-level spell slots, and two 3rd-level spell slots, while a 5th-level cleric might have a different arrangement of spell slots.
+Each spellcasting class has a table that shows how many :rsc-spell-slot: **Spell Slot**s of each level the character has at each class level.
+For example, a 5th-level wizard might have four 1st-level :rsc-spell-slot: **Spell Slot**s, three 2nd-level :rsc-spell-slot: **Spell Slot**s, and two 3rd-level :rsc-spell-slot: **Spell Slot**s, while a 5th-level cleric might have a different arrangement of :rsc-spell-slot: **Spell Slot**s.

 ### Using Spell Slots

 To cast a spell, a character must expend a :rsc-spell-slot: **Spell Slot** of the spell's level or higher.
-Each spellcasting class's spell slots are unique to that class.
+Each spellcasting class's :rsc-spell-slot: **Spell Slot**s are unique to that class.
 For instance, a character cannot use a druid :rsc-spell-slot: **Spell Slot** to cast a wizard spell when multiclassing.
 To cast a spell, the character must use a :rsc-spell-slot: **Spell Slot** available to the class from which the spell originates.

 !!! tip "Pact Magic Spell Slots"

-    This restriction does not apply to Warlock spell slots.
+    This restriction does not apply to Warlock :rsc-spell-slot: **Spell Slot**s.
 A warlock :rsc-spell-slot: **Spell Slot** can be used to cast a spell from any class even if that spell does not belong to the warlock class, provided that the character know and can cast the spell.
-Does not work in reverse however, you can't cast a warlock spell using a wizard spell slot.
+Does not work in reverse however, you can't cast a warlock spell using a wizard :rsc-spell-slot: **Spell Slot**.

 ### Recovery of Spell Slots

-Most spellcasters regain all their spell slots after completing a long rest (typically 8 hours of rest).
-Some classes, like the Warlock, have features that allow them to recover spell slots more frequently, such as during a short rest (about 1 hour).
+Most spellcasters regain all their :rsc-spell-slot: **Spell Slot**s after completing a long rest (typically 8 hours of rest).
+Some classes, like the Warlock, have features that allow them to recover :rsc-spell-slot: **Spell Slot**s more frequently, such as during a short rest (about 1 hour).

 **Examples:**

-- **A Level 3 Wizard:** A 3rd-level wizard might have four 1st-level spell slots and two 2nd-level spell slots.
-They can cast six spells before needing to rest, using only the spell slots available to them as a wizard class.
+- **A Level 3 Wizard:** A 3rd-level wizard might have four 1st-level :rsc-spell-slot: **Spell Slot**s and two 2nd-level :rsc-spell-slot: **Spell Slot**s.
+They can cast six spells before needing to rest, using only the :rsc-spell-slot: **Spell Slot**s available to them as a wizard class.
 - **Using a Higher-Level Slot:** A cleric might cast "Cure Wounds," which is a 1st-level spell, using a 3rd-level :rsc-spell-slot: **Spell Slot** to heal for more Hit Points.
-Instead of the base healing amount, the spell heals additional Hit Points per each level above the 1st, using only the cleric's spell slots.
+Instead of the base healing amount, the spell heals additional Hit Points per each level above the 1st, using only the cleric's :rsc-spell-slot: **Spell Slot**s.

 ### Spell Slot Table

-Each spellcasting class has a table that shows the number of spell slots available at each level.
+Each spellcasting class has a table that shows the number of :rsc-spell-slot: **Spell Slot**s available at each level.
 This table is crucial for players to track how many spells they can cast before needing to rest.
 The table varies from class to class, reflecting the different spellcasting abilities of wizards, clerics, sorcerers, and other spellcasters.

 ### Flexible Casting

-Higher-level spell slots can be used to cast lower-level spells, often with enhanced effects.
+Higher-level :rsc-spell-slot: **Spell Slot**s can be used to cast lower-level spells, often with enhanced effects.
 For example, casting the spell "Magic Missile" using a 2nd-level :rsc-spell-slot: **Spell Slot** instead of a 1st-level slot grants additional missiles.

 *See [Spellcasting] for the rules of casting spells*